DobreAlexandru/eWallet/README.md

 - The landing page.
 Instead of presenting my tech stack I'd showcase some of the app's use cases.
 - I'd add more feedback on links and buttons, such as hovering animations or prompts.
 - I'd look into caching strategies to make the PWA available offline, so each user would be able to access their info even when not connected to the internet.
+- Looking back, I never really needed to use SASS, considering React's in-line styling options and the usage of Material UI.
 ## Bugs
 - Some animations, such as opening popovers, happen twice on Safari 15.4.
 - ## Color Reference